 The California Statement of Information provides the California Secretary of State with updated information about your business entity, such as its current officers, directors, and business address.
 A statement of information is like a California LLC report updating the Secretary of state on your business info.
 Your statement is due annually or biennially depending on the type of business entity you’ve registered (we’ll explain in detail below).

-You can file your California Statement of Information online, by mail, or in person.
+You must file your California Statement of Information online.
 If you don’t file your Statement of Information, the California Secretary of State will charge steep penalties and potentially even forfeit or suspend your right to do business.
 Below we’ll go over everything you need to file your California Statement of Information, including who needs to file, how to file, and when to file.

 The California Statement of Information is a document that certain registered business entities in California are required to file with the Secretary of State.
 Sometimes referred to as a California Annual Report or a California Biennial Report, the purpose of this report is to keep the state up-to-date with your business operation.